Shuko Aoyama: 2013–17: Wimbledon semifinal, Wuhan final

-2019–20: New partnership, French Open quarterfinalist

-She reached the 2020 French Open quarterfinals, partnering compatriot Ena Shibahara.
+2019: New partnership with Shibahara

+Shuko Aoyama played her first tournament with compatriot Ena Shibahara in August at the Silicon Valley Classic in San Jose, where they reached the final.
+Shibahara said, "Our chemistry was spot on from the beginning, where I would set her up from the baseline and she just moves all over the net".

+Shibahara and Aoyama played five more tournaments together in 2019, winning their first two titles at the Tianjin Open and Kremlin Cup in Moscow.

-2021: Miami Open & four more titles, Olympics & top 5 debut, WTA Finals semifinalist
+2020–21: Major & WTA Finals semifinals, Olympics & top 5 debuts

-She reached the 2021 WTA Finals semifinals, also partnering Ena Shibahara.
+Aoyama reached the 2020 French Open quarterfinals, partnering Shibahara.

+She won her maiden WTA 1000 title at the 2021 Miami Open.
+The Japanese pair represented Japan at the 2020 Summer Olympics, where they lost in the first round to eventual silver medalists Belinda Bencic and Viktorija Golubic.
+Aoyama also reached the semifinals at Wimbledon and of the WTA Finals, seeded No. 2.
+She won four more titles, three being at the WTA 500 level, during 2021 with Shibahara.

 2022: World No. 4, Australian Open semifinal

 Aoyama continued the partnership with Shibihara for the tournaments at the beginning of the year in Australia.
 At the Australian Open, they improved on their quarterfinal result the previous year by reaching the semifinal.
 Following this result, Aoyama reached her highest doubles ranking of world No. 4, on 28 February 2022.

-For the three other majors during the year Aoyama partnered with Chan Hao-ching, reaching the quarterfinal stage at Wimbledon, and the third round at the US Open (losing to the eventual winners Krejčíková and Siniaková).
+For the three other majors during the year Aoyama partnered with Chan Hao-ching, reaching the quarterfinal stage at Wimbledon, and the third round at the US Open, losing to the eventual winners Krejčíková and Siniaková.

-Her final competition was at the Billie Jean King Cup where Aoyama partnered with Shibahara once again.
-They won each of the six doubles matches they played.
+Her final competition was at the Billie Jean King Cup where Aoyama and Shibahara won each of the six doubles matches they played.

-2023: Australian Open finalist, 30th tour final, Canadian champion, back to top 10
+2023: Australian Open finalist, 30th tour final, back to top 10

-At the Australian Open, she reached the finals of a major for the fourth time in her career, again with Shibahara.
+At the Australian Open, she reached the semifinals of a major for the fourth time in her career, again with Shibahara.
 The pair defeated second-seeded pair of Americans Coco Gauff and Jessica Pegula in the semifinal to reach their first major final.
 However, they were defeated in straight sets by defending champions Krejčíková and Siniaková.

 She won her 18th title at the Rosmalen Open and the WTA 1000 title at the Canadian Open, partnering Shibahara.

-The pair qualified for the 2023 WTA Finals for the second time.
 Aoyama returned to the top 10 on 23 October 2023.
+The pair qualified for the 2023 WTA Finals for the second time with a seeding of No. 3, but lost in the round robin stage.